 PJM's competitive planning process requires registration for short-term and long-term proposal windows.
-For short-term proposal windows, individuals are instructed to submit registration annually, including a CEII request, as described in section 4.2 of this manual as described in PJM Manual 14B.
-Registration for long-term proposal windows, also includes the additional requirements as described in section 3.4 of this manual. manual.
+For short-term proposal windows, individuals are instructed to submit registration annually, including a CEII request as described in PJM Manual 14B.
+Registration for long-term proposal windows, also includes the additional requirements as described in Section 3.4 of this manual.